Housing Assistance for Seniors in Alabama

 Key Takeaways for Alabama Seniors

-• Average 1-bedroom rent: $1,045/month (July 2025 data)
+• Average 1-bedroom rent: $1,046 – $1,121/month (January 2026 data)

-• Free legal help available – Never face housing problems alone
+• Free legal help available: Never face housing problems alone.

 Reality Check: Even with assistance programs, finding affordable housing in Alabama takes time and persistence.
 Most programs have waiting lists, complex applications, and limited funding.
 Start the process before you’re in crisis.